-Unlike some cities, Riverton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Riverton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riverton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Riverton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Riverton who work in office and administrative support (17.02%), management occupations (13.77%), and sales jobs (11.48%).
+There are especially a lot of people living in Riverton who work in office and administrative support (14.56%), management occupations (13.24%), and sales jobs (12.68%).

 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.